Penzragon/Penzragon/README.md

 My name is **Rifky Aliffa** and I'm a passionate young data scientist who is fascinated by how data can tell us something about the world that we didn't know before.

-- 👀 I’m interested in Machine Learning🤖.
+- 👀 I’m interested in Machine Learning and Computer Vision🤖.
 - 🌱 I’m currently learning Data Science🔬.
 - 📫 You can reach me via [LinkedIn](https://www.linkedin.com/in/rifkyaliffa/).